google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EBluetooth).

-Web Bluetooth API is at the time of writing partially implemented in Chrome OS, Chrome for Android and Chrome for Linux behind an experimental flag.
+Web Bluetooth API is at the time of writing partially implemented in Chrome OS, Chrome for Android M, Linux and Mac behind an experimental flag.
 Go to `chrome://flags/#enable-web-bluetooth`, enable the highlighted flag, restart Chrome and you should be able to [scan for](#scan-for-bluetooth-devices) and [connect to](#connect-to-a-bluetooth-device)